Updated: June 2014

 - If you have a license and simply need to change your address, you can do so by phone at (602) 255-0072.
 Have your current license handy to answer questions.

-- A Class G drivers license is for drivers under the age of 18 who have had drivers education classes or instruction.
+- A Class G Graduated License is for drivers under the age of 18 who have had drivers education classes or instruction.
 There are some curfew restrictions, and different penalties for citations/violations.

 - You can find out what tickets you have on your record by phone at (602) 255-0072.
 Have your license handy to answer questions.

 - If you have to go to MVD, try to go during the middle of the week, and during the middle of the month.
 Avoid Saturdays if you can.